distri/md/main.coffee.md

 Inspired by Docco.
 Designed for the browser environment.

-First we convert a string of Markdown text into an array of sections.

     indent = /^([ ]{4}|\t)/
     blank = /^\s*$/
+    sectionBreak = /^(---+|===+)$/

+Parsing converts a string of Markdown text into an array of sections.

     parse = (source) ->

+A helper to create section objects.

       Section = ->
         text: []
         code: []

+Our array of sections that we will return.

       sections = [Section()]

+A helper to get the last section in the array.

       lastSection = ->
         sections.last()

+Whenever we encounter code we push it onto the last section.

       pushCode = (code) ->
         lastSection().code.push code

+Pushing text is a little bit more complicated.
+If the last section has code in it then we need to push a new section on and add the text to that.

+If the last section is doesn't have any code yet we can push our text onto it.

+If our text matches a `sectionbreak` then we push a new section after adding our text to the previous section.

       pushText = (text) ->
         if lastSection().code.length